 - Modifying the molt-rate method of estimating stage-specific copepod growth rates.

-- Collaborating with Andrew Hirst (University of London) to develop and test a realistic method to measure copepod growth in the field.
+- Collaborated with Andrew Hirst (University of London) to develop and test a realistic method to measure copepod growth in the field.
 In summer 2010, we developed the new method and used it to measure stage C5 Calanus pacificus growth in Puget Sound.
-Manuscript in preparation for MEPS (Hirst, Keister, and 7 others).

 - Effects of near-bottom hypoxia on distribution and abundance of fish and zooplankton: implications for predator-prey interactions and the energy flow from zooplankton to fish.